Special Educational Needs

 School Offer for Children with Special Educational Needs and Disabilities (SEND).

-At Barlborough Primary School, our approach to meeting the needs of pupils with Special Educational Needs is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
+At Barlborough Primary School, our approach to meeting the needs of pupils with Special Educational Needs and Disabilities is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with a Special Educational Need(s) and/or disabilities being met in a mainstream setting wherever possible, taking into account the view of children and their families.

 Under the new “Children and Families Act 2014” The Local Authority is required is require by law to publish its “Local Offer”.
 This simply aims to put as much information about available services into one place to make it clear and accessible to all children and their families.
 This “Offer” is available on the Derbyshire County Council website at Derbyshire Local Offer.
 This can be viewed here: https://localoffer.derbyshire.gov.uk/